adrianyau/SQL-Final-Project/cleaning_data.md

 FROM all_sessions
 ```

 2. The 'date' column importing the CSVs is not in the PostgreSQL date format.
-The datatype is an 'INT', so it will need to be converted from 'INT' to 'CHAR' then 'DATE' as follows:
+The datatype is an 'INT', so it will need to be converted from 'INT' to 'VARCHAR' then 'DATE' as follows:

 ```sql
 SELECT TO_DATE(CAST(date AS VARCHAR), 'YYYYMMDD') AS date